Coronavirus information and advice

 Housing Management Services

-In response to the Government guidance on social distancing we have implemented the following, with effect from 5pm on Thursday 19 March 2020:
+In response to the Government guidance on social distancing we have implemented the following:

 - All of our Housing Office locations are closed.
 This includes our Allenton, Stockbrook Street and Sussex Circus Housing Offices.